-The chief librarian is the general overseer of all libraries of Emthanjeni which also includes the management of staff, facilities, outreach programmes, publicity of library programmes and any other duties that involve the general management of libraries a) Problems
+The chief librarian is the general overseer of all libraries of Emthanjeni which also includes the management of staff, facilities, outreach programmes, publicity of library programmes and any other duties that involve the general management of libraries and infrastructure.
+The libraries of Emthanjeni are being funded by the Department of Sports, Arts and Culture with the Emthanjeni municipality responsible for the remuneration of Employees.